twooldridge/workshop/Day_1.md

 conda install -c conda-forge mamba
 ```

-Then, we create an environment for this workship where we'll setup all the software we need, including [SNPArcher](https://snparcher.readthedocs.io/en/latest/) and it's requirements
+Then, we create an environment for this workshop where we'll setup all the software we need, including [SNPArcher](https://snparcher.readthedocs.io/en/latest/) and it's requirements
 ```
-mamba create -c conda-forge -c bioconda -n snparcher "snakemake>=8" "python==3.11.4" mamba activate snparcher mamba install bedtools
+mamba create -c conda-forge -c bioconda -n snparcher "snakemake>=8" "python==3.11.4" mamba activate snparcher
+# Now we install some more handy tools
+mamba install bedtools samtools ncbi-datasets-cli
 ```

 Now, create a project directory and download snpArcher into your project directory: